 However, you should closely monitor the process when dosing an aquarium with salt.

-An accidental overdose can harm the fish and disrupt the delicate ecological balance by wiping out the beneficial bacteria in the tank.
+An accidental overdose harms the fish and disrupt the delicate ecological balance by wiping out the beneficial bacteria in the tank.

 Aquarium salt does not break down over time.
 It will remain in the water.
 Hence, it is easy to overdose.